zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/policy-resource.md

 ### BasicAuth

-The basic auth policy configures NGINX to authenticate cllient requests using the [HTTP Basic authentication scheme](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication).
+The basic auth policy configures NGINX to authenticate client requests using the [HTTP Basic authentication scheme](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication).

 For example, the following policy will reject all requests that do not include a valid username/password combination in the HTTP header `Authentication`